 What happens in this subject?

-The aim of science at DSTC is to engage students, foster an enthusiasm that lasts a lifetime and to produce scientifically literate citizens who can read, interpret and criticise the science media, knowledge and products they are confronted with in order to make informed decisions throughout their lives.
+The aim of science at DSTC is to educate and empower scientific students for the future, by fostering an enthusiasm that lasts a lifetime.
+We aim to develop a variety of transferable skills that can be used to help students progress in many disciplines including data gathering, manipulation, analysis & interpretation, independence, team working, practical and research skills.
+Our students will become critical thinkers with regard to science media & knowledge they are confronted with in order to make informed decisions throughout their lives.
 Furthermore, we aim to encourage many girls to continue studying science at a higher level and give them opportunities to see themselves and people like them as scientists by presenting images and examples of females doing important jobs within science fields.

 Building on from KS2 or KS3